IChouChiang/LISA/README.md

 ```cmd
 start_dev.bat
 ```
-This will:
-1. Launch the Go backend in a new terminal window.
+This script has been enhanced to:
+1.  **Auto-configure Proxy:** Sets `GOPROXY` to speed up downloads.
+2.  **Show Progress:** Displays real-time compilation status.
+3.  **System Tray Mode:** Builds and launches the backend as a background app (look for the icon in your taskbar).
-2. Open the frontend interface in your default browser.
+4.  **Launch Frontend:** Opens the interface in your default browser.

 ### 3. Manual Launch
 If you prefer to run things manually: